codeship/screencast-storyboards/blogposts/node-bitbucket-modulus.md

-We need to fill in our Modulus API token and project name.
-To generate an API token, let's install the Modulus command line tool first.
+Next you need to fill in your Modulus API token and project name.
+To generate an API token install the Modulus command line tool first.
-[run `sudo npm install -g modulus`]

 ![Install modulus CLI][screenshot-install-tool]

-I sign in to Modulus with my GitHub account.
+Sign in to Modulus with your Github credentials or the credentials you've used to sign up on Modulus.

 ![Sign in to modulus CLI][screenshot-sign-in-to-deployment]

-Now I can generate an API token [run `modulus token create`]
+Now you can generate an API token

 ![Create modulus API token][screenshot-create-api-token]

-and insert it into my deployment configuration.
+and insert it into your deployment configuration.

 ![Insert modulus API token][screenshot-insert-api-token]

-We'll name the Modulus application "codefish".
-It will automatically be created if it doesn't exist yet.
+In the last config step add the name of your Modulus application.
+If that application doesn't exist already it will be created.